kagenlim/sg-ecg-tool-pythonpackage/README.md

 ## Features

-There are seven functions in this package, that help students with varying levels of readiness prepare for their higher education decisions.
+There are seven functions in this package, that summarize statistics relevant to education and career guidance professionals, or students.

 ## Dependencies